 JumpCloud - The JumpCloud username is specified in the Username field of the User Details in the JumpCloud administrator console.
 Once created, it cannot be changed.
 Usernames must start with an alphabetic character.

 *IMPORTANT: In order for the JumpCloud account to take over an existing account on a system, the usernames must be an exact match and this match is case sensitive.

-- Mac - In Mac, the GUI typically shows the term 'username' next to what JumpCloud would consider the 'Full Name'.
+- Mac - The GUI typically shows the term 'username' next to what JumpCloud would consider the 'Full Name'.
 Here, the 'Account name' needs to match the JumpCloud account.

 -To find the Account name, go to: System Preferences > Users & Groups > right-click the user > Advanced Options.
 The Account name is shown on this screen